blasilli/blasilli.github.io/index.md

 ---
 layout: default
 ---
-I am a Postdoctoral Researcher in Engineering in Computer Science at [Sapienza Università di Roma](https://www.uniroma1.it){:target="_blank"}, and a member of [A.W.A.RE](http://aware.diag.uniroma1.it){:target="_blank"} research group.
+I am a Postdoctoral Researcher in Visual Analytics at [Sapienza Università di Roma](https://www.uniroma1.it){:target="_blank"}, and member of [A.W.A.RE](http://aware.diag.uniroma1.it){:target="_blank"} research group.
 My main research interests include Visual Analytics applied to the Cybersecurity domain and to the eXpainable Artificial Intelligence (XAI) methods.
 On these topics, I have published more than ten publications in peer-reviewed international journals and conferences.

 <hr>
 ## Publications